David Trustram Eve, 2nd Baron Silsoe

-David Malcolm Trustram Eve, 2nd Baron Silsoe QC, (2 May 1930 – 31 December 2005), who was known as David Silsoe, was a prominent British lawyer who succeeded to the title of Baron Silsoe in 1976 on the death of his father, Malcolm Eve, 1st Baron Silsoe.
+David Malcolm Trustram Eve, 2nd Baron Silsoe (2 May 1930 – 31 December 2005), who was known as David Silsoe, was a prominent British lawyer who succeeded to the title of Baron Silsoe in 1976 on the death of his father, Malcolm Eve, 1st Baron Silsoe.
 He assumed the familial title on succession; prior to that he was known by his family name, Trustram Eve.